nizhou2023-lab/care-loop/README.md

-# CareLoop interview demo
+# CareLoop

-This is a static, clickable AI product prototype for a product manager interview.
+CareLoop is an AI product prototype for chronic medication adherence support and doctor visit preparation.
+It explores low-friction reminder confirmation, uncertainty handling, adherence risk signals, and AI-assisted question generation within clear medical safety boundaries.
 Open `index.html` in a browser to demo the flow.

-## Suggested demo path
+## Demo Flow

 1. Start with the widget flow.
-2. Explain why widget and lock-screen entry points are the core usage bet.
+2. Review the widget-first entry strategy.
 3. Simulate the lock-screen popup.
 4. Click `Not sure`.
 5. Save the uncertain medication event.